We encourage residents to take pride in their verges, to enhance the aesthetic value of their properties and the streetscape as a whole.

 The Council may adjust the verge as part of a road upgrade or for any other reason.

-Where the verge is not maintained in accordance with these conditions, or there is a public safety risk, the Council may remove the verge garden and reinstate the dolomite or quartzite rubble.
-Compensation will not be provided to the property owner
+Where the verge is not maintained in accordance with these conditions, or there is a public safety risk, the Council may remove the verge garden created under this Authorisation and may reinstate the dolomite or quartzite rubble.
+Compensation will not be provided to the Authorisation Holder.

 9. Other conditions

-- authorised works must be carried out within 12 months of the date of approval, otherwise the authorisation will lapse.
+Authorised landscape works must be carried out by the Authorisation within 12 months of the date this Authorisation is granted, and the Council must be notified upon completion of works, otherwise this Authorisation will lapse.